Cooper homers, Sanchez dominates, Marlins knock out Cubs 2-0 - WHIZ News

 Darvish, who took the loss, gave up two runs and five hits in 6 2/3 innings.
 The four-time All-Star struck out six and walked two in his first playoff appearance since Game 7 of the 2017 World Series, when he got knocked out early pitching for the Dodgers in a loss to the Houston Astros.

-But the Cubs — who ranked among the worst in the majors with a .220 average — got just five hits after managing four in a 5-1 on Wednesday.
+While Darvish delivered the sort of performance that put him in the NL Cy Young conversation, the Cubs — who ranked among the worst in the majors with a .220 average — couldn’t get their offense going.
+They got just five hits after managing four in a 5-1 loss on Wednesday.

+“I feel like we were competing against the other team and our struggle,” Baez said.
+“We couldn’t get hot.
+We couldn’t compete and it didn’t go our way.
+We didn’t play half of the season and for me the second half is so important.
+You can make your first half disappear.”

 TRAINER’S ROOM